The Emerald City Blues Festival Mission

 Emerald City Blues Festival ran from 2005-2011.
 Martin hung his hat after 7 years of event management, and since then the national and international scene has grown in ways we never could have imagined.
-There have been many Seattle organizers who carried on annual blues dance events like Rain City Blues and Seattle Social Dance Weekend.
-Now we, the new ECBF team, are picking up the baton to see what Seattle can offer to the music and dance we have loved for the past twenty years.
+There have been many Seattle organizers who carried on annual blues dance events like Rain City Blues, House Wars, and Seattle Social Dance Weekend.

 Contact us via any of these channels: